davhunt/instruments/eds/readme.md

 ### Translations
 The Spanish self report was borrowed from [University of Miami](https://elcentro.sonhs.miami.edu/research/measures-library/daily-discrimination-scale/index.html), then lightly adapted by members of the NDCLab to match the English version being used internally.
-The translation of the parent report into Spanish for US/Latin America was performed by members of the NDCLab in 2022.
+The translation of the parent report into Spanish for US/Latin America was performed by members of the NDCLab in 2022, with a typographical correction in May 2023.
 Included is a .csv file providing transparency on the translation process.
 Please report any issues with the EDS/HVS translations by posting an issue in this GitHub repository.

 ### References